simbo/validate-by-shorthand/README.md

 validate(test, 2); // true
 validate(test, 5); // false

-// validate using an array of shorthands, regexps and/or functions
+// validate using an array of shortcodes, regexps and/or functions
 // returning true if any test succeeds var arr = ['number<0', test, /^[A-Z]$/];
 validate(arr, -2); // true